 Outside areas and boundaries Repair category 1 Notes The exact extent of outside areas and boundaries pertaining to the subject property and maintenance obligations should be confirmed and clarified by reference to the Title Deeds.
+There is an assumed shared access lane to the rear of the subjects.
+The full implications pertaining to the subjects should be confirmed by reference to the Title Deeds.
 Outside areas were seen to be in a satisfactory state of repair although they will require regular on- going maintenance works, especially during the growing season.
 We assume that this is undertaken by the Factors as part of the communal charges.
 Boundaries will require on-going maintenance and repair, given their nature and function.
-There are trees within the curtilage of the subjects.
-General advice suggests that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
-Arrangements should be made for the trees to be kept regularly pruned to prevent them from increasing in size.